Getting Started

 If you decide you want to jump into LBA’s tools, you’ll find them in the Offerings section.
 But first, here are some helpful things to know:

-It only works with other people.
+1. Mastering social hiding only works in partnership.
 Social hiding is social!
-Logically, identifying and gaining mastery over the ways you hide requires (cue the dun dun dun duuuuun sound) being in partnership with someone.
+Logically, identifying and gaining mastery over the ways you hide requires (cue the dun dun duuuuun sound effect) being in partnership with someone.
 Overcoming social hiding in isolation rarely works.
-Partnering up with someone as a first step your emergence makes all the difference.
-And, as hard as it might be to find such a person, partner up with someone who fully believes in your goals and your ability to reach them.
+Partnering up with someone as a first step your emergence is fundamental because your social hiding comes from social pain.
+What your system wants to protect you from people so you have to train it to understand that you’re safe with people.
+So, as hard as it might be to find such a person, partner up with someone who fully believes in your goals and your ability to reach them.
 Preferably someone who's also transforming their hiding— it really does feel safer and easier!

-You can't "just make it go away.”
-The painful experience that created your hiding behaviors was real.
-Embrace that it happened and that you were hurt by it.
-It was formative, and that matters.
+3. You can't "just make it all go away.”
+The painful experiences that created your hiding behaviors were real.
+Embrace that it happened and that you were hurt by it, this will ironically circumvent any inclination to dwell in the pain.
+But that social pain was formative, and that matters.
 Your reaction was perfect and beyond your control—your brain was behind the wheel.
-We can't make ourselves feel a particular way; no human has that ability.
-And the old saying is true: "Whatever you resist persists."
-So resisting or denying your social pain will simply make it last, and last.
-It's easier to gain mastery by saying, "I'm really scared about this because of my XYZ experience, AND right now I want to do this thing I've been hiding from."
+We can't make ourselves feel a particular way, no human has that ability, but we have control over what we do with that feeling.
+So remember that the old saying is true: "Whatever you resist persists."
+Resisting or denying your social pain will simply make it last, and last.
+It's only possible to gain mastery over social hiding by saying, "I'm really scared about this because of my XYZ experience, AND right now I want to do this thing I've been hiding from."
 Once you have the tools built on this solid foundation you will have that ability.
 You can do it.
 Because you're human.

-Gossiping and judging others makes it harder for you to feel safe enough to overcome social hiding.
+4. Gossiping and judging others makes it harder for you to feel safe enough to overcome social hiding.
+So stop it.
 The more you teach your brain that people and relationships are unsafe, the more it will protect you.
-Living in the world of gossip and judgement does just that — It keeps your brain in alert state about people judging and gossiping about you.
-So here's the thing: Once you stop gossiping and being judgmental, you'll worry less that people are gossiping about you!
+Living in the world of gossip and judgement does just that — It keeps your brain in constant alert for people judging and gossiping about you.
+Logically, once you stop gossiping and being judgmental, you'll worry less that people are gossiping about you!
 And yes, it’s entirely possible for you to minimize your judgey, gossipy thoughts and to simply stop having conversations that are based on judgement and gossip.
 A bonus: It’s a happier life across the board.

-None of these steps is easy to take: It’s hard to form partnerships around the things that make us vulnerable.
+None of these steps are easy to take: It’s hard to form partnerships around the things that make us vulnerable.
 It’s impossible to instantly give up being judgemental, and it’s difficult to do it over time.
 And giving up gossip is annoyingly hard, when everybody around you wants to gossip with you every time you talk.
-(At LBA we go by the idea that judgement and gossip are the easiest things to talk about when you’re not used to connecting at a more vulnerable level.) sdhdfgnfgn
+For example, at LBA we believe in the idea that judgement and gossip are the easiest things to talk about when you’re not used to connecting at a more vulnerable level.